InstantStudioAI/ComfyUI-InstantStudio/README.md

 ### 3. **Moondream Node**
-[Moondream](https://huggingface.co/vikhyatk/moondream2) is a lightweight multimodal large languge model.
+This node is a comfyui node for the moondream visual LLM (https://huggingface.co/vikhyatk/moondream2a) It is customized based on [ComfyUI-Hangover-Moondream](https://github.com/Hangover3832/ComfyUI-Hangover-Moondream) to meet our needs.
 This node:
 - Utilizes **HuggingFace's Transformers models** for classification.
 - Can be used to analyze images and generate text.